fun awaits in Barnesville,

 is evident in the "spud"riffic smorgasbord which includes lefse,

-potato dumplings, potato sausage, baked potatoes, potato
+potato dumplings, potato sausage, baked potatoes, and potato

-potato soup.
+pancakes.
 In addition, participants

 are invited to display their culinary talents as part of the National